SP7-Ritmare/starterkit/docs/index.rst

 Having trouble?
 Can't find what you are looking for?
 We'd like to help!

-* Write us an email to: help.skritmare@irea.cnr.it
+* Write us an email to: infogetitsk@gmail.com
 * Report bugs in GET-IT in our `ticket tracker`_.

 .. _ticket tracker: https://github.com/SP7-Ritmare/starterkit